Massillon, Ohio: Football

 Football has long been one of the most prominent contributions to the culture of Massillon.
-In July 2008 Massillon was nominated as one of only twenty cities nationwide as a finalist in ESPN's "Titletown U.S.A." contest.
-On July 21, a rally was held at Paul Brown Tiger Stadium while ESPN filmed a segment that was aired on SportsCenter.
+In 2008, it was nominated as a finalist in ESPN's "Titletown U.S.A." contest, where a rally was held at Paul Brown Tiger Stadium and filmed by ESPN for SportsCenter.
 Massillon finished fourth in the voting behind Valdosta, Georgia; Parkersburg, West Virginia; and Green Bay, Wisconsin.

-High School football

-The name Massillon is most notably associated with the Massillon Washington High School football team, the Tigers.
-Distinguished Massillon alumni include former Ohio State University, Cleveland Browns, and Cincinnati Bengals coach Paul Brown, and former Ohio State University player and former NFL All-Pro linebacker Chris Spielman.
+Massillon is most notably associated with the Massillon Washington High School football team, the Tigers.
+Distinguished Massillon alumni include former collegiate and professional coach Paul Brown, and former NFL All-Pro linebacker Chris Spielman.
 The Tigers are historically one of the winningest high school football teams in the United States, second only to Valdosta High School in Valdosta, Georgia.
 Along with the Canton McKinley High School Bulldogs, the Tigers represent one half of what many consider to be the greatest high school football rivalry in the nation.
-Both Massillon and their fierce rivalry with Canton are subjects of the 2001 documentary film Go Tigers!.
+Both Massillon and their fierce rivalry with Canton were subjects of the 2001 documentary film Go Tigers!.